 Red Sox pitcher Gene Conley and infielder Pumpsie Green mysteriously disappear after leaving the team bus in traffic to use the bathroom.
 Later in the day, Conley is refused a ticket at the airport to fly to Israel because he doesn't have a visa.

-With ten-year old Bill Bradley, who had regain some of his eyesight, in the stands and the bases loaded in the first inning of a game against New York at Colt Stadium, Bob Aspromonte sends Tracy Stallard's pitch over the left-field wall for a grand slam, fulfilling his young fan's wish to see his hero hit a home run that leaves the third baseman in tears as the two embraced when the game is halted for the special moment.
-Their well-publicized friendship began last season when Colt 45's player went to a Houston hospital to visit the blindfolded boy, who had lost his eyesight when a tree that was struck by lightning fell on him.
+With ten-year old Bill Bradley, who had regained some of his eyesight, in the stands and the bases loaded in the first inning of a game against New York at Colt Stadium, Bob Aspromonte sends Tracy Stallard's pitch over the left-field wall for a grand slam, fulfilling his young fan's wish to see his hero hit a home run that leaves the third baseman in tears as the two embraced when the game is halted for the special moment.
+Their well-publicized friendship began last season when the Colt 45's player went to a Houston hospital to visit the blindfolded boy, who had lost his eyesight when a tree that was struck by lightning fell on him.

 At Wrigley Field, Bill Madlock collects six hits in a game when he singles five times and triples in the Cubs' 9-8 ten-inning loss to New York.
 'Mad Dog', finishing with a .354 average, will win the first of his four batting titles (1975, '76, '81, '83) this season.